GoogleCloudPlatform/buildpacks/README.md

 * **Go**
   * Private dependencies must be vendored.
 The build does not have access to private repository credentials and cannot pull dependencies at build time.
     Please see the App Engine [instructions](https://cloud.google.com/appengine/docs/standard/go/specifying-dependencies#using_private_dependencies)
-  * *(generic builder only)* Applications without a go.mod cannot have sub-packages.
+  * *(general builder only)* Applications without a go.mod cannot have sub-packages.
   * Go 1.14 triggers a kernel bug in some versions of the Linux kernel (versions other than 5.3.15+, 5.4.2+, or 5.5+).
-If using an affected version, please set the following in your /etc/docker/daemon.json:
+If using an affected version, please set the following in your `/etc/docker/daemon.json`:

     ```
     "default-ulimits": {